NVB9ALT/Realism-pack./README.md

 # Realism-pack
 This is a bookmarklet addon.
 Here's a tutorial on bookmarklets: https://www.youtube.com/watch?v=TNDEesTbKc4.</br>
 **Note:** please wait until GeoFS has fully loaded before clicking on the bookmarklet.
-If it is clicked before GeoFS is fully loaded, it will not work since it contains a 'ui.notification', and if 'ui' is not defined (which it isn't until GeoFS loads fully), the addon will break.
+If it is clicked before GeoFS is fully loaded, it will not work since it contains a 'ui.notification', and if 'ui' is not defined (which it isn't until GeoFS loads fully), the addon will break.</br>
+**HOW TO USE THE CARRIER CATAPULTS:** Go to the flight deck of the USS John C. Stennis and taxi to the front end of the deck, then use "q" to lock/unlock the launch bar.
+Once the launch bar is locked, use "~" to launch the catapult.
+It is recommended to apply full power before launching.

 This combines several addons that enhance the realism of GeoFS.
 In this one bookmarklet is contained: